marmelab/react-admin/docs/CreateEdit.md

     const {
         basePath, // deduced from the location, useful for action buttons defaultTitle, // the translated title based on the resource, e.g. 'Post #123' error,  // error returned by dataProvider when it failed to fetch the record.
-Useful if you want to adapt the view instead of just showing a notification using the `onFailure` side effect. loaded, // boolean that is false until the record is available loading, // boolean that is true on mount, and false once the record was fetched record, // record fetched via dataProvider.getOne() based on the id from the location
+Useful if you want to adapt the view instead of just showing a notification using the `onError` side effect. loaded, // boolean that is false until the record is available loading, // boolean that is true on mount, and false once the record was fetched record, // record fetched via dataProvider.getOne() based on the id from the location